Who Invented the Original, Corrugated Iron / Steel Roofing Style?

 By stiffening the metal sheets, corrugation permits a greater span across a lighter framework, ideal for the balloon construction techniques that became widespread in the 19th century.

-Metal Shingles Vs. Standing Seam Vs. Corrugated Metal Sheets
+Metal Shingles Vs. Standing Seam Vs. Corrugated or Ribbed Sheet Metal Panels

 While metal shingles are also available today and can be produced to mimic any material, standing seam and corrugation remain the two most common types of metal roofs.
 Let’s have a look at them side by side as you consider your upcoming remodeling project.

 New Metal Roof